Sakib-khan004/Password-Strength-Checker/README.md

   understand what makes passwords weak or strong.
 It does not perform any real attacks against live systems.
 - Change `SECRET_KEY`, `ADMIN_USERNAME`, and `ADMIN_PASSWORD` in `config.py` (or via
-  environment variables) before deploying anywhere beyond local/personal use.
+  environment variables) Demo credentials for local testing only.
 ---

 ## 📸 Screenshots